In the United States, lanes or streetlights are usually a given. Without them, it would be nearly impossible to drive safely.

 Hit the ground running without breaking the budget

-You don’t need a huge budget or a beyond-horizon timeline to get into automations.
-The best thing you can do is to start small.
+You don’t need a huge budget or a beyond-horizon timeline to get into automation; you can start small.

 monday.com offers native integrations with CRMs, marketing platforms, customer support tools, and more.